 Each year, Academic Tutors are appointed within the College to assist students with their studies.
-Our Tutors are typically senior undergraduates who have done well in their own studies and who are willing and able to make themselves available to assist students in junior years.
+Our Tutors are typically senior undergraduates who have done exceptionally well in their own studies and who are willing and able to make themselves available to assist other students, particularly those in junior years.
 The type of assistance given varies from discipline to discipline and may take the form of formal tutorials or one-on-one tutoring.
 The composition of the tutoring team also varies from year to year, dependent on the College community.